yutianwuldeo/GR6901/week2_how_to_run_python.md

 ![Jupyter GUI](images/jupyter_gui.png)

    You can create a directory to store our work.
 Let's call it `work` (or whatever you want to call it).

    You can do this in the GUI left sidebar by clicking the new-folder icon.
 If you prefer to use the command line, you can access a terminal by clicking the icon under the "Other" heading in the Launcher.

 2. Create a new `mysci.ipynb` file within the `work` folder:

    Do this in the GUI on the left sidebar by clicking the "+" icon.

    This will open a new launcher window where you can select a Python kernel under the "Notebooks" heading for your project. _You should see "Python 3" as in the screenshot above._ Depending on the details of your system, you might see some additional buttons with different kernels.

    Selecting a kernel will open a Jupyter notebook instance and add an untitled file to the left sidebar navigator, which you can then rename to `mysci.ipynb`.

-3. Change the first notebook cell to include the classic first command: printing, "Hello, world!".
+4. Change the first notebook cell to include the classic first command: printing, "Hello, world!".

    ```python
    print("Hello, world!")
    ```

-4. Run your cell with {kbd}`Shift`\+{kbd}`Enter` and see that the results are printed below the cell.
+5. Run your cell with `Shift`+`Enter` and see that the results are printed below the cell.

-5. Saving your notebook and exiting.
+6. Saving your notebook and exiting.

    When you are done with your work, it is time to save and exit.